lightning-signer/validating-lightning-signer/vls-signer-stm32/README.md

 2. From a terminal shell in this directory run the `demo_signer`:
    - Set the `--features` flag to the specific board model you are using.
    - Omit the `sdio` feature if you don't have a formatted SDcard inserted.

 For example, using the STM32F413:
 ```
 cargo run --features stm32f413,sdio --release --bin demo_signer
 ```
-   Wait for the demo_signer to finish loading and start executing.
+Wait for the demo_signer to finish loading and start executing, it will display "init" when it is ready.

 3. Connect the user serial port (`USB_USER` on the `stm32f412` or `USB_OTG_FS` on the `stm32f413`) to the host computer.